 Given the evidence, it is a good idea to remove most carbohydrates in order to heal the gut.
 Ultimately, however, the choice is yours.

-Lydia Joy Shatney — blogger at Divine Health from the Inside Out and leader for the Weston A. Price Foundation chapter in Delaware County, Pennsylvania — is a certified Nutritional Therapist Practitioner.
+Lydia is the blogger at Divine Health from the Inside Out and leader for the Weston A. Price Foundation chapter in Delaware County, Pennsylvania — is a certified Nutritional Therapist Practitioner.
 She offers personalized step by step counseling via phone or in person to transform your health.
+Visit this page to pick up your free guide, The Straight Scoop on Poop: A Guide to Healthy Bowels.
 Or you can learn online from Lydia through any of her online courses: Heal Your Gut, Revitalize Your Health and A Calm Mind.

 Heal Your Gut is open for enrollment!
 Click here for more info.
 Be sure to get your free guide The Straight Scoop on Poop: A Guide to Healthy Bowels, too!

 This post was featured in 82 Ways To Heal Your Gut.

 This post may contain affiliate links.
 We only recommend products and services we wholeheartedly endorse.
 Thank you for supporting Traditional Cooking School by GNOWFGLINS with your purchases.
 Our family thanks you!